nirajpatel2402/Android-Bootcamp-ToDoApp/README.md

  * [x] Persist the TODO item in SQLite.
  * [x] Style of ToDo item is improved using custom adapter.
- * [x] Support for setting due date to ToDo item
+ * [x] Support for setting due date to ToDo item.
- * [ ] Use of DialogFragment instead of Activity
+ * [ ] Use of DialogFragment instead of Activity.
- * [x] Support for selecting the priority of each todo item
+ * [x] Support for selecting the priority of each todo item.
+ * [x] Used date picker to set due date.
- * [x] Improved style and color of custom list item using custom XML drawables
+ * [x] Improved style and color of custom list item using custom XML drawables.

 Walkthrough of all user stories